kintsugi-programmer/KintsugiStack/DSA_EMG_JS/README.md

 - [no need to worry about maths ;0 ]
 - Signifies that the execution time of the algorithm grows linearly in proportion to the size of the input data (n).

-- n : As the number of items in the input data increases, the time it takes for the algorithm to run increases correspondingly.
+> As the number of items in the input data increases, the time it takes for the algorithm to run increases correspondingly.

 > In eg1, Imagine you have a list of employee names.
 To find a specific person (like “bhaskar”), you scan through each name in the list one by one.
 Even if you find “bhaskar” early, you still continue checking the remaining names.
 > If the list has only 4 employees, it’s quick.
 But if it grows to 4,000 employees, it’ll take much longer because the algorithm still compares each entry.